jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

       to Friends for new heater and AC.
 Genie have working one heater wait until cold weather, if it not, we could use a space heater in that area without a heater.
 It may well be sufficient for the time being?
       Installation of ceiling fans?
-Space would be signicantly more attractive to rent out with AC such as Weddings.
+Space would be significantly more attractive to rent out with AC such as Weddings.
 Molly in Meeting House during the July in 3pm and the heat.
 Molly got a bid for insulation in attic is
       $1400.
-All buildings lose heat through roof. `Carlton`_  mentioned that installing insulation a top priorty. `Ann`_ asked about FGC grant is for the heater?
+All buildings lose heat through roof. `Carlton`_  mentioned that installing insulation a top priority. `Ann`_ asked about FGC grant is for the heater?
 The only thing Meeting Home recommends is the electrical repair.
 If we can wait until we hear about the grant result.